Gerrymandering: Malta

 The Labour Party that won in 1981, even though the Nationalist Party got the most votes, did so because of its gerrymandering.
-A 1987 constitutional amendment prevented that situation from reoccurring.
+A 1987 constitutional amendment awarding compensatory seats to make the final seat tally closer reflect actual vote share prevented that situation from reoccurring.

 Nepal

 After the restoration of democracy in 1990, Nepali politics has well exercised the practice of gerrymandering with the view to take advantage in the election.
 It was often practiced by Nepali Congress, which remained in power in most of the time.
 Learning from this, the reshaping of constituency was done for constituent assembly and the opposition now wins elections.

 In 2015, the government rewrote the Constitution of Nepal, which included a rewriting of electoral boundaries.
 Parties in the southern region of Terai believe the new boundaries discriminated against marginalized groups, like the Madhesis, Tharus, and Janajatis, and that the boundaries "packed" the groups.
 Protesting occurred in Terai and other areas in southern Nepal, raising concern from across the country.